What is it and how does it work?

 The music is very non-invasive so you can turn down the volume, and feel free to have it on while you are doing other things.
 Even if you go into an environment where the Sound Therapy is drowned out by other noise it is still effective.
 You can even listen to other music or watch TV with it on.
 Just keep it at low volume and know that it is doing you good!

 A: High-quality analog live recording captures as much as possible of the true essence, variation and power — and of course the high harmonics — in the music.

 Activation with Electronic Ear keeps the power and variation in tone intact.
 This process activates the ear muscles and stimulates the entire nervous system.

-Progressive filtering reflects the natural sound heard in the womb, where the high frequencies are augmented and brain is energized, gradually training the ear and brain to greater gymnastic and acoustic heights.
+Progressive filtering reflects the natural sound heard in the womb, where the high frequencies are augmented and the brain is energized, gradually training the ear and brain to greater gymnastic and acoustic heights.

-Studio Mastering is a vitally important way to retain sound integrity while balancing and fine tuning the whole production.
+Studio Mastering is a vitally important way to retain sound integrity while balancing and fine-tuning the whole production.

 Playback.
 This final stage of portable playback technology is now offered on a miniature music player for optimum portability and ease of use.

 A: Rafaele and Patricia Joudry’s books will answer most of your questions about the program.
 Request a free Ebook to get all your questions answered.